Florida Statute: 784.03

 - Intentionally causes bodily harm to another person.(b) Except as provided in subsection (2), a person who commits battery commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083.(2) A person who has one prior conviction for battery, aggravated battery, or felony battery and who commits any second or subsequent battery commits a felony of the third degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.
 For purposes of this subsection, “conviction” means a determination of guilt that is the result of a plea or a trial, regardless of whether adjudication is withheld or a plea of nolo contendere is entered.

-Battery is even more straight forward than the crime of assault.
-Battery only requires two basic things: (a) you intended to touch another person in a way that was harmful or unwanted, and (b) you actually touch that person in a way that was harmful or unwanted.
+Battery is even more straightforward than the crime of assault.
+Battery only requires two basic things: (a) you intended to touch another person in a way that was harmful or unwanted, and (b) you actually touched that person in a way that was harmful or unwanted.
 That’s it.
 That is all the state is required to prove in order to prove that you are guilty of battery.
-Of course there are exceptions to the rule and a ton of exceptions which we will discuss, but the general crime itself is simple and straight forward.
+Of course, there are exceptions to the rule and a ton of exceptions which we will discuss, but the general crime itself is simple and straightforward.

 A simple example: someone punches another person.
 Depending on what item is used to make contact with the other individual, Battery can range from a misdemeanor to a felony.
 For example, using your hands will almost always be a simple misdemeanor battery, outside of other circumstances discussed in another chapter.
 However, if you use a weapon to harm someone then the misdemeanor turns into a felony.
 For example, you hit someone with a baseball bat and now you have a felony.

 Types of Battery

 Simple – This is the unauthorized act of contact or using physical force to cause harm to another individual.
 This can be touching or physical injury.